-If you’re learning how to become a UX designer, understanding the different requirements of a range of platforms and interfaces and the user’s needs within those platforms are key to creating a positive user experience and launching a successful product.
+If you’re learning how to become a UX designer, understanding the different requirements of a range of platforms and interfaces and the user’s needs within those platforms is key to creating a positive user experience and launching a successful product.
 Users no longer access websites only via a home PC.

-With the unprecedented popularity of mobile phones and tablets UX designers are now required to understand how, where and why these platforms are used, as well what is achievable and works well within these new limitations.
+With the unprecedented popularity of mobile phones and tablets, UX designers are now required to understand how, where and why these platforms are used, as well what is achievable and works well within these new limitations.

 Have you ever wondered why the ULR for Don Norman’s website is jnd.org?
 At the very bottom of his bio he explains.
 He says that jnd stands for ‘just noticeable difference’.
 It originates from an experimental branch of psychology called psychophysics which focuses on the study of sense, sensation and perception.
 A just noticeable difference is the amount something must be changed for the difference to be noticeable (detectable at least half the time).

 These small interactions that when done well often go unnoticed are going to make for better experiences for our users.
 As more people use more devices to do more things, the user experience must be integrated across all platforms, allowing users to get stuff done in a way that is timely, efficient and pleasant.
 So, with these little differences in mind, let’s take a look at a few things we should keep in mind when designing for web and mobile.